 These challenges add up to a crisis in the Maasai community where youth receive a partial education that does not prepare them adequately to succeed in modernized Kenya but which has also removed them from education in Maasai culture and economy.
-Those who do graduate from secondary school, and even those at the top of their classes, are often poorly prepared for the job market.
-But they have been in school long enough to miss the Maasai cultural training, taught through the ceremonial life of our communities.
-They also no longer fit into our own society’s economy.
+Even those who do graduate from secondary school, even those at the top of their classes, are typically poorly prepared for the job market.
+But while in school they may have also missed Maasai cultural training, taught through the ceremonial life of our communities.
 In some cases they have learned to disdain our own culture, which they are taught to think of as backwards.
-Alcohol has become a problem for many.
-Now that girl's are being educated in greater numbers, they are facing similar problems.
-Educated girls often marry outside of the Maasai community, since young men of our own community lack a proper education and therefore economic opportunities.
-Young Maasai women may be in demand for marriage into more privileged communities, where they may have little status.
-They spend their lives serving their new family, while their Maasai community has lost the value of their education.

-Ultimately, our goal in addressing the shortcomings of educational opportunities in Maasailand will be met with the establishment of a university in Maasailand.
+Ultimately, the challenge of creating educational opportunities in Maasailand will be met with the establishment of a university in Maasailand.
 We envision the University becoming a center for research into issues of indigenous rights, cultural survival, environmental conservation, and models of social change.
-The Maasailand University will provide a core curriculum relevant to Maasai and other indigenous leadership in areas such as environmental conservation, global development, and culturally supportive education.
+The MaasaIand University will provide a core curriculum relevant to Maasai and other indigenous leadership in areas such as environmental conservation, global development, and culturally supportive education.